If you’ve planted trees, bulbs, or even put in fence posts, you’ve probably thought of the best hand auger to get the job done.

 We found that when using it without the drill, you only need to use minimal pressure to get it going.
 Hooking it up to the drill levels it up and makes it powerful and fast, blasting through 2 feet of ice without issues.
 It’s sharp and cuts through thick ice easily.

-One major drawback for us is that it only cuts holes that are 6 inches in diameter, so it's not good if you're chasing larger fish.
-Second if you're chasing fish, you should bring extra batteries for your drill because they drain so fast in cold weather.
+One major drawback for us is that it only cuts holes that are 8 inches in diameter, so it’s not good if you’re chasing the really big fish.
+Second if you’re chasing fish, you should bring extra batteries for your drill because they drain so fast in cold weather.

 Because this hand auger is so lightweight it’s the best when you’re pulling a sled behind and don’t want to pull a ton of extra weight onto the ice.
 That’s huge especially if you’re travelling a long distance to your fishing spot.